jshakil/itmd-362-pp/pp-02/readme.md

 download them from the web or via an email attachment.

 No more.
-This week is about getting yourself organized, and looking like a true pro next time someone peaks over your shoulder at your desktop.
+This week is about getting yourself organized, and looking like a true pro next time someone peeks over your shoulder at your desktop.

 ## Deliverables